openstate/stembureaus/README.md

 Production
 - Compile CSS/JS to `static/dist` directory: `sudo docker exec stm_nodejs_1 yarn build`

+After a rebuild of the assets, the app container must be restarted.

 Development
 - Compile CSS/JS to `static/dist` directory (with map files): `sudo docker exec stm_nodejs_1 yarn build`
 - Automatically compile CSS/JS when a file changes (simply refresh the page in your browser after a change): `sudo docker exec stm_nodejs_1 yarn watch`